 The Current Context

 Throughout the sailing community, there is concern over the future of our sport, but the fragmented nature of sailing makes common solutions and unified action elusive.
-The result is a sport that is fractured, experiencing little growth and losing relevance in today's culture.

 In recent years, US Sailing has focused on developing channels that expand access and raise the bar in training and competitive standards; but it’s not enough.